 Depending on termination/offboarding policies, files owned by former employees will most likely be shared with and used by active employees.
 Suspension and disabling of services of file owners accounts does not prevent other users being able to access their shared Google Drive files.

-Migration of data requires former employees to be reactivated - ie unsuspended with Google Workspace services enabled (Gmail, Calendar, Drive) and then target mail and drive migrations from Gmail and Google Drive interface/APIs.
+Migration of data requires former employees to be reactivated - ie unsuspended and unarchived with Google Workspace services enabled (Gmail, Calendar, Drive) and then target mail and drive migrations from Gmail and Google Drive interface/APIs.
 Vault can be targeted to migrate deleted email items if required.

 - Google Workspace license buffer to allow re-activation depending on license SKU

 - Accounts require to be unsuspended and unarchived with services enabled for migration of data